couchand/watchstander/README.markdown

 section of code or load it dynamically from an established Bosun server.

-Complete adoption means using the highest-level API, the porcelain layer which will be constructed out of the building blocks of the plumbing layer API.
-It will provide the fully-feature client-facing abstractions around metrics, including client-side aggregation, metric name and tag limiting, and worker management.
+Complete adoption means using the highest-level API, the porcelain layer constructed out of the building blocks of the plumbing layer API.
+It provides the fully-featured abstractions needed to provide clients with effortless metrics servicing, including client-side aggregation, metric name and tag limiting, and worker management.

 a warning
 ---------